José Cruz: 1980

-He continued some of his success with the following year.
+1981

+Cruz continued some of his success with the following year.
+In a contest against the Chicago Cubs on May 4, both he and his younger brother, Héctor—the Cubs' third baseman—hit a home run, the first occasion in the Major Leagues since 1974 that two brothers connected for home runs in the same game.
+(Note: The previous brother combo to homer in the same contest were Graig and Jim Nettles on September 14, 1974.)
+José's home run drove in three runs, providing the winning margin in a 5–4 Astros' victory.
 He played in 107 games (out of 110 possible games, owing to the strike) while batting .267/.319/.425 with 109 hits and 55 RBIs while having his second of four straight years with more strikeouts than walks (49 to 35).
-Despite this, he finished 14th in MVP voting as the Astros found ways to manage the strike-shortened season by winning the second half of the year and advancing to play the first half winner Los Angeles Dodgers.
-In the 1981 National League Division Series, he batted .300 in five games while having six hits and one stolen base, although the Astros would blow a 2-0 series lead by losing the next three on the road.
+Despite this, he finished 14th in MVP voting as the Astros found ways to manage the strike-shortened season by winning the second half of the year and advancing to play the first-half winner Los Angeles Dodgers.
+In the National League Division Series (NLDS), Cruz batted .300 in five games while having six hits and one stolen base, although the Astros would blow a 2-0 series lead by losing the next three on the road.